Stir-Fried Radish Greens and Swiss Chard

 Why did I cook the radish greens?

 I was intrigued when I discovered the idea of cooked radishes.
 I’m sure one of those radish cooking experiments primed me for the idea of cooking radish greens, and I had to try it.
-I found the flavor of the radish greens to be slightly peppery and bitter but also mild when they were cooked and I found other cooks have also used them as a green to add to pasta, in radish greens pesto, and in soup, especially bean soups with sausage.
+I found the flavor of the radish greens to be slightly peppery and bitter but also mild enough to be enjoyable when they were cooked.
+And I also found that other cooks have also used them as a green to add to pasta, in radish greens pesto, and in soup, especially bean soups with sausage.

 How can you make radish greens less bitter?

 A nice commenter named George left a comment on this recipe informing me that if you soak the radish greens in water with lemon juice and one teaspoon of baking soda, that will cut the bitterness.
-I haven’t heard that but it sounds like an interesting experiment.
+I haven’t tried that but it sounds like an interesting experiment, especially if you have an abundance of radish greens.

 How to Make Stir-Fried Radish Greens and Swiss Chard:

-- The first photo shows the lovely French Breakfast radishes from my garden that I pulled and suddenly had a flash of inspiration about cooking the greens.
-When I made the recipe the second time, I realized if you have a garden, you can cut off radish greens as they grow, keeping the radishes in the ground until you want to use them.
+- The first photo shows the French Breakfast radishes from my garden that I pulled and suddenly had a flash of inspiration about cooking the greens.
+(When I made the recipe the second time, I realized if you have a garden, you can cut off radish greens as they grow, keeping the radishes in the ground until you want to use them.)

 - I also snipped off some of my larger chard leaves, which were still pretty small.
 I used about half and half radish and chard leaves, but you could use combine them any way you liked, or use all chard if you don’t have radish leaves.